Piercel2022/portfolio-popup/README.md

 ## Description of the project
-For this milestone of the portfolio website, we will implement the mobile menu
+For this milestone of the portfolio website, we will implement the popup window when the user want to see the projects

 ## Built With